 For other types of events, e.g. Simultaneous Pairs, novice/beginner type events, please send applications in writing to email@example.com

 Additional Blue Point competitions for clubs

 Blue Points were introduced at the start of 2013 and clubs were given an allowance of two events per annum in which they could award them.
-Some clubs have asked to be allowed to run more such events and so for a trial period until the end of August 2017 we will allow clubs to apply for up to two additional Blue Point events, subject to them having their county’s agreement.
+Some clubs asked to be allowed to run more such events and so, following a trial period in 2017, we now allow clubs to apply for up to two additional Blue Point events, subject to them having their county’s agreement.
 We will usually agree to such applications unless there is a potential conflict in the calendar with another club or organisation.
-If this change is successful, we intend to allow clubs to apply for two additional Blue-Pointed events per competition year after the trial period.

 Applications should be made to firstname.lastname@example.org.

 Master Point Awards